 For scholarship awards, first preference will be given to students, post-doctoral fellows, or junior faculty from populations under-represented in the biomedical sciences currently enrolled in, or working at, a U.S. institution.

-Scholarship funds will offset a portion of the registration fee for educational program; in rare cases, scholarships will be awarded to cover the full registration fee.
+Scholarship funds will offset a portion of the registration fee for educational programs; in rare cases, scholarships will be awarded to cover the full registration fee.
 Even if awarded a full scholarship, funds will not cover travel costs to and from the event or the lodging fees.
 Funds will not be sent to scholarship awardees; rather funds are credited to applicants who register to take the course.

-The scholarship application is included within the course application and will require:
+In-Person Events: Scholarships are reviewed periodically.
+Applicants will be notified by email with award.The scholarship application is included within the course application and/or registration and will require:

 A written statement of financial need (100-250 words)

 A written statement describing how the course/workshop will foster your academic or career objectives (100-250 words)

-Payment is not due at the time of application, but is due within 2 weeks of registration acceptance or 45 days from the start of the course, whichever comes first.
+Payment is not due at the time of application, but will be due within 2 weeks of registration acceptance or 45 days from the start of the course, whichever comes first.
 If payment information is provided at time of application, a hold will be placed on your card for up to 7 days.
 If acceptance has not been made within that time, the hold will be released.